What is Childhood Obesity?

 - Behavior modification

-When treating an obese child or adolescent, it is often recommended that they have a consultation with a nutritionist that specializes in children’s needs.
+When treating a child or adolescent affected by obesity, it is often recommended that they have a consultation with a nutritionist that specializes in children’s needs.
 Nutritionists can best help children understand healthy eating habits and how to implement them in their long-term diet.

 In some cases, nutritionists do not always recommend restricting caloric intake for children.
 Education on how to read food labels, cut back on portions, understand the food pyramid and eat smaller bites at a smaller pace is generally the information given to change a child’s eating habits.